01 of 17

 Featuring Benjamin Moore's Moonshine pale gray shade, this spacious bathroom by Soucie Horner uses layers of white and gray to keep the decor classic, timeless, and traditional.
 Classic marble tile contrasts with a pure white porcelain freestanding tub, while dark gray curtains and silver accent table give depth and richness.Continue to 12 of 17 below.

 12 of 17

 Modern Victorian Style

 How do you keep a Victorian feel when renovating your bathroom?
-This design by Granit keeps Victorian features like the wood paneling and freestanding tub, with added modern touches like a tankless toilet and a floating sink.
+This design by Granit keeps Victorian features such as the wood paneling and freestanding tub, with added modern touches such as a tankless toilet and a floating sink.
 A small wall shelf provides some storage space, and lots of mirrors with distressed framed add light and a retro feel.Continue to 13 of 17 below.

 13 of 17